meteor/meteor/outlines/publish-packages.md

 3. How to write great documentation.
   1. README vs longer documentation/guide
   2. Is the documentation too complicated?
 Maybe the package should be simpler?
-  3. Writing guide documentation ;)
-  4. Maintaining a changelog
+  3. Maintaining a changelog
-  5. Licensing
+  4. Licensing
 4. Testing your package now and in the future
   1. See testing chapter
   2. Use travis + special badge to test against core + devel